Diffuse-Interface Blended Method for Imposing Physical Boundaries in Two-Fluid Flows: Methodology

 where:

 with the following boundary conditions:

-The time discretization follows the notation defined in \cref{sec:time_discretization}.
+The time discretization follows the notation defined in the previous section.
 The weak formulation of \cref{eq:mom_phi} follows the same procedure as the Poisson equation example outlined earlier in the section but with the two-fluid model equations.
 Taking the inner product of \cref{eq:mom_phi} and the test function yields:

 The Neumann boundary condition for \cref{eq:mom_phi} is obtained from using integration by parts on the $\frac{1-\phi}{2}\frac{1}{Re_q}\tilde{\div}\tilde{\vb*{\tau}}_q^{*}$ term:

 \nomenclature{$\inp{\centerdot}{\centerdot}$}{Inner product} The second term in the right-hand side of \cref{eq:tau_phi} allows for the imposition of a Neumann boundary condition at the solid-fluid interface.
 In this work, the boundary condition at the solid-fluid interface is a Dirichlet boundary condition and the term is therefore left unconstrained.
 The weak formulation is thus: